 What are the effects of a Winding Up Petition?

-As receiving a winding up petition is one of the most serious events a company can experience the effects are severe.
+As receiving a winding up petition is one of the most serious events a company can experience and has severe effects.
 Banks will usually freeze the accounts of the company once the petition is advertised in the gazettes, leaving them unable to perform business activities.
-It is also likely that creditors will also begin to aggressively pursue repayment.
+It is also likely that creditors will also begin to aggressively pursue repayment and cease any further dealings with the company.
 It is possible to unfreeze the accounts by seeking a validation order from the courts, but these are difficult to obtain.

 Should a company wish to dispute the winding up petition they will usually need to employ the services of a legal and/or accounting professional to prove they are solvent.
 It is unlikely that these services will be offered on credit and with frozen accounts often directors will need to pay out of their own pockets.